 Cudi Dagh is located approximately 200 miles south of Mt.
 Ararat in southern Turkey within eyesight of the Syrian and Iraqi borders.
-16 The Tigris River flows at its base.
-The exact coordinates are 37 degrees, 21 minutes N, and 42 degrees, 17 minutes E. In the literature it has also been called Mt.
-Judi, Mt.
-Cardu, Mt.
-Quardu, the Gordyene mountains, Gordian mountains, The Karduchian mountains, the mountains of the Kurds, and to the Assyrians: Mt.
-Nipur.
-It is also important to note that at times this mountain has even been called Mt.
-Ararat.
+The Tigris River flows at its base.
+The exact coordinates are 37 degrees, 21 minutes N, and 42 degrees, 17 minutes E. In literature it has also been called "Mt.
+Judi," "Mt.
+Cardu," "Mt.
+Quardu," "the Gordyene mountains," "Gordian mountains," "The Karduchian mountains," "the mountains of the Kurds," and to the Assyrians: "Mt.
+Nipur" (see photo #2).
+It is also important to note that at times this mountain has even been called "Mt.
+Ararat."
 At about 7000 feet altitude it is not a terribly high mountain, though it is snow-capped most of the year.
-The current edition of the Encyclopedia of Islam lists it as over 13,000 feet and largely unexplored.
-We are unsure of the exact altitude, but it is not noted on modern aerial navigation maps, and this would be strange if it were really 13,000 feet!
+The current edition of the Encyclopedia of Islam lists it as "over I3,000 feet and largely unexplored."
+We are unsure of the exact altitude, but it seems strange that it would not be noted on modern aerial navigation maps if it were 13,000 feet!

 Most modern maps do not even show the location of Cudi Dagh.
-It is, however, located about 25 miles from the banks of the Tigris River, just east of the present Turkish city of Cizre, and still within the bounds of the Biblical region of Ararat (Urartu).17
+It is, however, located about 25 miles from the Tigris River (see map), just east of the present Turkish city of Cizre, and still within the bounds of the Biblical region of Ararat (Urartu).13

 Cudi Dagh overlooks the all-important Mesopotamian plain and is notable for its many archaeological ruins in and around the mountain.
-There are also many references to it in ancient history.
-18 Sennacherib (700 BC), the powerful Assyrian king, carved rock reliefs of himself on the side of a mountain in the area.
-19 The Nestorians (a sect of Christianity) built several monasteries around the mountain including one on the summit called The Cloister of the Ark which was destroyed by lightning in AD 766.20 The Muslims later built a mosque on the site.
-In 1910, Gertrude Bell explored the area and found a stone structure still at the summit with the shape of a ship called by the locals Sefinet Nebi Nuh, The Ship of Noah.
-Bell also reports that annually on September 14, Christians, Jews, Muslims, Sabians and Yezidis gather on the mountain to commemorate Noah's sacrifice.
-21 As late as 1949 two Turkish journalists claimed to have seen the Ark, a ship 500 feet in length, on this mountain.
-22
+There are also many references to it in ancient history.14 Sennacherib (700 B.C.), the powerful Assyrian king, carved rock reliefs of himself on the side of a mountain in the area (see photo).15 The Nestorians (a sect of Christianity) built several monasteries around the mountain including one on the summit called "The Cloister of the Ark;" It was destroyed by lightning in A.D.
+766.16 The Muslims later built a mosque on the site.
+In 1910, Gertrude Bell explored the area and found a stone structure still at the summit with the shape of a ship (see photo #4) called by the locals "Sefinet Nebi Nuh," "The Ship of Noah."
+Bell also reports that annually on September 14, Christians, Jews, Muslims, Sabians and Yezidis gather on the mountain to commemorate Noah's sacrifice.17 As late as 1949 two Turkish journalists claimed to have seen the Ark on this mountain, a ship 500 feet in length.18